zakarouf/ztorg/README.md

 # Zak's Ztorg

-This is My First Attempt to have something remotely big Project And As of Uploading this Repo to Github (5th May 2020), I have only been coding for few months.
-I just wanted to do something in Quarentine So I Decided to learn basic programming.
-This is it.
+This is My First Attempt to have something remotely big Project.

+- Its a tile-based terminal game.
+- The Source Code is Made to be Independent.
+I'll release a more Refined Library which is not tied w/ ztorg In Future.
+But if You are fairly competent in programming.
+You can use my source and modify however you like.
+- Its more of a tech Demo rather than a game.

 ### Installation & Execution

+#### Dependencies
+Ztrog, as of curent only need ```ncurses``` and standerd C library.

 For Installing it just run
 ```